Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Approach

-\revtext{To resolve an uncertainty} detected by the trigger $t_r$, each rule defines a set of \textbf{strategies} $S_r$.
-Each strategy $s \in S_r$ aims to \revtext{adapt at least one source} that could cause the symptom detected by the trigger $t_r$.
-To better estimate which strategy to chose first, the system designer has to provide an estimated success probability $p_s$ for each strategy $s$.
-Furthermore, each strategy stores whether it has already been tried in resolving the latest trigger event of the rule.
+A rule $r \in R$ describes a failure $t_r$ in the managed system with a trigger that is measurable through $K^t_\text{system}$ and potential strategies to resolve the failure.
+To resolve a detected failure $t_r$, each rule defines a set of \textbf{strategies} $S_r$.
+Each strategy $s \in S_r$ aims to adapt at least one $c \in C$ that could cause the failure $t_r \in T$ detected its respective the trigger.
+To better estimate which strategy to choose first, the system designer has to provide an estimated success probability $P_s$ for each strategy $s$.